-1. Curriculum and Materials - Review of curriculum guides, textbooks and supplemental materials for discriminatory bias.

-- 2. Training Provide training for students and staff to prevent, identify and alleviate problems of discrimination. - 3.
-Resources Maintain and provide information to staff on resources available to complainants in addition to the school complaint procedure or Title IX procedures, such as making reports to the police, and available supportive measures such as assistance from domestic violence or rape crisis programs and community health resources including counseling resources. - 4.
-Student Access Review of programs, activities and practices to ensure that all students have equal access and are not segregated except when permissible by law or regulation. - 5.
-District Support Assure that like aspects of the school programs and activities receive like support as to staffing and compensation, facilities, equipment, and related areas.[37] - 6.
-Student Evaluation Review of assessments, procedures, and guidance and counseling materials for stereotyping and discrimination. - 7.
+- 1. Review Review of personnel practices and actions for discriminatory bias and compliance with laws against discrimination to include monitoring and recommending corrective measures when appropriate to written position qualifications, job descriptions and essential job functions; recruitment materials and practices; procedures for screening applicants; application and interviewing practices for hiring and promotions; district designed performance evaluations; review of planned employee demotions, non-renewal of contracts, and proposed employee disciplinary actions up to and including termination. - 2.
+Training Provide training for supervisors and staff to prevent, identify and alleviate problems of employment discrimination. - 3.
+Resources Maintain and provide information to staff on resources available to alleged victims in addition to the school complaint procedure or Title IX procedures, such as making reports to the police, and available supportive measures such as assistance from domestic violence or rape crisis programs, and community health resources including counseling resources. - 4.
 Reports/Formal Complaints Monitor and provide technical assistance to individuals involved in managing informal reports and formal complaints.